-- 2. The introduction of the Children and Social Work Act 2017 placed a responsibility on the three safeguarding partners in each area, these being the local authority, the local clinical commissioning group and the chief officer of police, to make arrangements to work together to safeguard and promote the welfare of all children in their area. - 3.
-The three safeguarding partners are required to publish a report at least once in every 12-month period detailing their progress, and the report should include how effective the arrangements have been in practice, evidence of the impact of the work of the safeguarding partners and relevant agencies on outcomes for children, an analysis of where further progress still needs to be made, a record of decisions and actions taken by the partners in the report's period (or planned to be taken) to implement the recommendations of any local and national child safeguarding practice reviews, including any resulting improvements, and ways in which the partners have sought and utilised feedback from children and families to inform their work and influence service provision.
-The report is made publicly available and must also be shared with both the National Child Safeguarding Practice Review Panel and the What Works Centre for Children's Social Care.
+- 2. The Children and Social Work Act 2017 places a responsibility on the three safeguarding partners in each local authority area, these being the local authority, the local clinical commissioning group and the chief officer of police, to make arrangements to work together to safeguard and promote the welfare of all children in their area.
+Within Worcestershire the three safeguarding partners are supported in fulfilling this responsibility through the Worcestershire Safeguarding Children Partnership (WSCP). - 3.
+The three safeguarding partners are also required to publish a report at least once in every 12-month period detailing their progress.
+This report should include an update on a number of areas as set out in Chapter 3 of Working Together to Safeguard Children (July 2018) including how effective the arrangements have been in practice, evidence of the impact of the work of the safeguarding partners and relevant agencies on outcomes for children and families from early help to looked-after children and care leavers, an analysis of where further progress still needs to be made and ways in which the partners have sought and utilised feedback from children and families to inform their work and influence service provision. - 4.
+The report is made publicly available through publication on the Partnership website.
+In addition, it will be subject of scrutiny within both the NHS Herefordshire and Worcestershire Clinical Commissioning Group and West Mercia Police and shared with all other relevant partner agencies.
+There is also a statutory requirement to share this report with both the National Child Safeguarding Practice Review Panel and the What Works Centre for Children's Social Care. - 5.
+This is the second annual report published by the Worcestershire Safeguarding Children Partnership since it replaced the Worcestershire Safeguarding Children Board on 30 September 2019.